Aluminium: Effects

 Aluminium, although rarely, can cause vitamin D-resistant osteomalacia, erythropoietin-resistant microcytic anemia, and central nervous system alterations.
-People with kidney insufficiency are especially at a risk.
-Chronic ingestion of hydrated aluminium silicates (for excess gastric acidity control) may result in aluminium binding to intestinal contents and increased elimination of other metals, such as iron or zinc; sufficiently high doses (>50 g/day) can cause anemia.
+People with kidney insufficiency are especially at a risk because dialysis is not very efficient at removing aluminium.
+Chronic ingestion of hydrated aluminium silicates (for excess gastric acidity control) may also result in aluminium binding to intestinal contents and increased elimination of other metals, such as iron or zinc; sufficiently high doses (>50 g/day) can cause anemia.

 There are five major aluminium forms absorbed by human body: the free solvated trivalent cation (Al^{3+}_{(aq)}); low-molecular-weight, neutral, soluble complexes (LMW-Al^{0}_{(aq)}); high-molecular-weight, neutral, soluble complexes (HMW-Al^{0}_{(aq)}); low-molecular-weight, charged, soluble complexes (LMW-Al(L)_{n}^{+/−}_{(aq)}); nano and micro-particulates (Al(L)_{n(s)}).
 They are transported across cell membranes or cell epi-/endothelia through five major routes: (1) paracellular; (2) transcellular; (3) active transport; (4) channels; (5) adsorptive or receptor-mediated endocytosis.

 During the 1988 Camelford water pollution incident, people in Camelford had their drinking water contaminated with aluminium sulfate for several weeks.
 A final report into the incident in 2013 concluded it was unlikely that this had caused long-term health problems.

 Aluminium has been suspected of being a possible cause of Alzheimer's disease, but research into this for over 40 years has found, as of 2018, no good evidence of causal effect.

 Aluminium increases estrogen-related gene expression in human breast cancer cells cultured in the laboratory.
 In very high doses, aluminium is associated with altered function of the blood–brain barrier.
 A small percentage of people have contact allergies to aluminium and experience itchy red rashes, headache, muscle pain, joint pain, poor memory, insomnia, depression, asthma, irritable bowel syndrome, or other symptoms upon contact with products containing aluminium.

 Exposure to powdered aluminium or aluminium welding fumes can cause pulmonary fibrosis.
 Fine aluminium powder can ignite or explode, posing another workplace hazard.